aksommerville/wishbone/README.md

 - [x] Can we detect soft-locking when you're on an island without a wishbone? ...no need
 - [ ] Dot faces for slingshot flight.
 Using the generic idle face now.
 - [ ] Lots can be prettied up, if there's time.
-- [ ] Dragon in victory cutscene (decide what he looks like for the Boss Fight first).
+- [x] Dragon in victory cutscene (decide what he looks like for the Boss Fight first).
 - [x] Enter modal while holding dpad, it sticks on.
+- [ ] Hello modal could certainly bear some prettying-up.
+Maybe some flying toasters in the background?

 ## Notes